Article

 Rising global inflation, and rising interest rates to combat them, has taken its toll on many earlier-stage growth stocks in recent years.
 Fears over higher borrowing costs tend to hit nascent companies harder, and higher inflation reduces the value investors place on future profits.
 Some share prices also got ahead of themselves in the post-Covid investing frenzy in 2021.

-This has led to poor returns from one of the UK’s most popular investment trusts, Scottish Mortgage.
 The FTSE 100-listed company is one way to gain exposure to fast-growing companies from around the world.
-But the combination of ebbing investor sentiment, decelerating global growth and some stock-specific disappointments have dented the trust’s admirable longer-term record.
+But the combination of ebbing investor sentiment, decelerating global growth and some stock-specific disappointments dented the trust’s admirable longer-term record.

-Over the past year the share price has stabilised and partially recovered from its 2023 trough.
-The performances of Nvidia, Amazon and Latin American online marketplace Mecadolibre have driven much of this revival.
-The all-conquering AI chip maker Nvidia became more valuable that the entire UK market this year, clearing the $3trn market cap and joining Apple and Microsoft in this feat.
-Nvidia remains the top holding in the trust at around 7% of the portfolio, although its shares now trade a bit below their summer highs.
+The performances of Nvidia, Amazon and Latin American online marketplace Mecadolibre have driven much of the Trust’s recent revival.
+The AI chip maker Nvidia became more valuable than the entire UK market last year, joining Apple and Microsoft in clearing the $3trn market cap hurdle.

 What is Scottish Mortgage’s investment approach?

-The Trust invests in private companies as well as those listed on global stock markets.
+Importantly, the Trust invests in private companies as well as those listed on global stock markets.
 This offers opportunities to investors that are hard to reach any other way.
-Among the quarter of the portfolio currently dedicated to these unlisted investments are Elon Musk’s SpaceX, TikTok owner Bytedance and payments provider Stripe.
+Among the quarter of the portfolio currently dedicated to these unlisted investments are Elon Musk’s SpaceX, TikTok owner Bytedance, and payments provider Stripe.

 Scottish Mortgage Investment Trust private holdings as a percentage of overall portfolio